 Sanctions from previous episode imposed for a limited time period (1 year) and renewed periodically.
 Newly imposed targeted arms imports embargo in place indefinitely.
 Sanctions Committee and Panel of Experts in place.
-Designation criteria were specified and targets designated (current and maximum number of designees during the episode – 5 individual designees).
+Designation criteria were specified and targets designated.
 Enforcement authorities specified.

-Despite participating in UN-mediated consultations, there was little progress on returning to the agreed upon political transition or reaching a new political agreement.
-The Houthis repeatedly offered significant concessions in line with the UNSCR 2216 demands but did not comply with them or agree to any of the proposed agreements; President Hadi, for the most part, refused to negotiate without preconditions.
+Despite participating in UN-mediated consultations, there was little progress on returning to the agreed upon political transition or implementing any of the UN-mediated political agreements.
+The Houthis repeatedly offered significant concessions in line with the UNSCR 2216 demands, but did not comply with them or agree to any of the proposed agreements; President Hadi, for the most part, refused to negotiate without preconditions.
 Both preferred to improve their positions militarily.

 Introduction of targeted arms embargo had little effect on conflict dynamics or parties’ decision to engage in negotiations.
-International backing, military developments on the ground, and UN-led mediation efforts were more important to the outcome.
+The parties’ international backing, military developments on the ground, and UN-led mediation efforts were more important to the outcome.

-Fighting between the Houthis (and until December 2017 also allied Saleh forces) and the various Yemeni anti-Houthi forces, backed by the Saudi-led military intervention, continued and both parties tried to influence the conditions for returning to talks regarding the transition process through unilateral actions and the use of force.
+Fighting between the Houthis (and until December 2017 also allied Saleh forces) and the various Yemeni anti-Houthi forces (backed by the Saudi-led military intervention) continued and both parties tried to influence the conditions for returning to talks regarding the transition process through unilateral actions and the use of force.
 According to the January 2020 Panel of Experts report, the Houthis were not only able to bypass the arms embargo by importing parts for uncrewed aerial vehicles (UAVs) used for attacks against Saudi Arabia, but also seize the Saleh family’s assets inside Yemen and use them to fund the group’s military activities.

 Military developments and a more balanced push on both sides to return to talks without preconditions via the mediation efforts of the UN Special Envoy were more significant in constraining unilateral actions and influencing parties' positions on returning to the political process than sanctions.

-The need to return to previously agreed upon political transition and comply with international law were articulated, but the subsequent use of UNSCR 2216 by the Saudi-led coalition to justify its naval blockade (which contributed to the worsening humanitarian situation in Yemen) and by the Yemeni government to justify its maximalist positions (which help undermine UN-mediation efforts), as well as the initially muted criticism of the coalition's humanitarian law violations diffused the signal.
-Legitimacy of President Hadi was clearly articulated but his domestic support has become virtually non-existent.
+The need to return to previously agreed upon political transition and comply with international law were clearly articulated.
+However, the subsequent use of UNSCR 2216 by the Saudi-led coalition to validate its naval blockade (which contributed to the worsening humanitarian situation in Yemen) and by the Yemeni government to justify its maximalist positions (which help undermine UN-mediation efforts), as well as the initially muted criticism of the coalition's humanitarian law violations, diffused the signal.
+The legitimacy of President Hadi was clearly articulated but his domestic support has become virtually non-existent.

-Mediation efforts to reach an agreement and negotiate humanitarian pauses by the UN Special Envoys and the results of military confrontations have been more important to the outcome.
+Mediation efforts to reach a political agreement and negotiate humanitarian pauses by the UN Special Envoys and the results of military confrontations have been more important to the outcome.

 Increase in human rights violations, increase in international enforcement capacity, humanitarian consequences, decline in the credibility and/or legitimacy of UN Security Council.